baseVISION/baseVISION.SMIME.Digicert/PrepareInfrastructure.md

     ![](media/06093b27de0697c291f94a87cd712d8a.png)
 4. And copy the Object id as it is required to grant the permissions.
     ![](media/4f322940f1dfd1927e5316451144be13.png)
-5. Then insert the Object Id in the “SetupExo.ps1” and execute the script with Global Admin permissions.
+5. Then insert the Object Id in the [SetupExo.ps1](./SetupScripts/SetupExo.ps1) and execute the script with Global Admin permissions.
 6. Then modify the “\$EnableSharedMailboxSupport” variable in the CertificateRequestor Runbook to \$true
-7. Create an new Runbook to import the RunAsCertificate to the Hybrid Worker as [documented by Microsoft](https://docs.microsoft.com/en-us/azure/automation/automation-hrw-run-runbooks?tabs=sa-mi#runas-script).
+7. Create an new Runbook([Script](./AzureAutomation/Export-RunAsCertificateToHybridWorker.ps1)) to import the RunAsCertificate to the Hybrid Worker as [documented by Microsoft](https://docs.microsoft.com/en-us/azure/automation/automation-hrw-run-runbooks?tabs=sa-mi#runas-script).

 ## Exchange Online Configuration